 The graphics take advantage of the Game Gear’s expanded colour palette with character designs looking quite pleasing for a portable 8-bit title.
 The sound work is serviceable enough too, but as with most games of its type, it soon becomes repetitive and irritating.

 Crystal Warriors probably gets a lot of praise solely for the fact it’s an English Game Gear title that doesn’t get overly boring after an hour’s play.
-I’ve always thought that that the stiff challenge and tactical gameplay was a good fit for the handheld though and I still entertain the idea of playing this one even now.
+The stiff challenge and tactical gameplay was a good fit for the handheld though and I still entertain the idea of playing this one even now.

-Not a perfect crystal perhaps, but a darn shiny one at the very least.
+Not a perfect crystal perhaps, but a shiny one at the very least.